-Home Health Care Your cost if you visit a: Benefits Network provider: Non-network provider: 1.
-Home health care services including the following: 20% coinsurance after deductible 50% coinsurance after deductible a.
-Intermittent skilled care when you are homebound, provided by or supervised by a registered nurse Skilled physical, speech or occupational therapy when you are homebound Intermittent skilled care consis service. ts of visits of up to two consecu utive hours of care per date of ined maximum of 120 visits per ar year for out-of-network benefits.
-If you are also enrolled in the additional skilled nursing care Medical Assistance Program, you may be eligible for 2.
-Home infusion therapy 20% coinsurance after deductible 50% coinsurance after deductible 3.
-Services received in your home from a physician, physician's assistant or advanced practice registered nurse 20% coinsurance after deductible 50% coinsurance after deductible survival of two years or less.
-If you are eligible to receive palliative care in the home and you are not homebound, there is a maximum of 8 visits per calendar year.
-Additional palliative care visits are eligible under the home health services benefit if you are homebound and meet all other requirements as defined in this section.
+Home Health Care Your cost if you visit a: Benefits Network provider: Non-network provider: 1. ne health care services uding the following: 20% coinsurance after deductible 50% coinsurance after deductible a.
+Intermittent skilled care when you are homebound, provided by or supervised by a registered nurse b.
+Skilled physical, speech or occupational therapy when you are homebound ermittent skilled care consists vice. s of visits of up to two consecutiv e hours of care per date of o. above are limited to a combine nefits and 60 visits per calendar • - ou are also enrolled in the Nitional skilled nursing care.
+Medical Assistance Program, yc ou may be eligible for 2.
+Hor ne infusion therapy 20% coinsurance after deductible 50% coinsurance after deductible 3. hon phy vices received in your ne from a physician, vsician's assistant or vanced practice registered se 20% coinsurance after deductible 50% coinsurance after deductible